 The 4-ingredient Asian salad dressing packs in flavor and marinates the greens and veggies for the best-tasting green salad.

 This recipe was inspired by my No-Cook 15-Minute Edamame Salad on this site, as well as my gluten-free Quinoa Tabbouleh.
+You might also enjoy this High-Protein Edamame Cucumber Salad recipe.

 Jump to:

-๐ฉ๐ผโ๐พ Ingredients
+👩🏼🌾 Ingredients

-- Edamame packs protein, heart healthy omega 3s, and fiber into this Asian-inspired salad.
+- Edamame packs protein, heart-healthy omega-3s, and fiber into this Asian-inspired salad.
 Use frozen shelled edamame.
 Simply thaw them in a sieve under running warm water and dry between the layers of a kitchen or paper towel.

-- Green peas are rich in fiber, and essential vitamins.
+- Green peas are rich in fiber and essential vitamins.
 In addition, they are low in calories, making them a great choice for people looking to maintain a healthy weight.

 - Tamari is similar to soy sauce, but it is available in a gluten-free form.
 It is slightly less salty, but you can use either soy sauce or tamari for this recipe.